thaunghtike-share/gitops-demo-app/README.md

 # GitOps Demo App

-A small, stateless Node.js and Express application for demonstrating a complete DevOps delivery flow with Docker, Amazon ECR, Kubernetes, Helm, and ArgoCD.
+A small, stateless Node.js and Express application for demonstrating a complete DevOps delivery flow with Docker, Amazon ECR, Kubernetes, Helm, and ArgoCD

 The application has no database, authentication, persistent storage, or external API dependencies.